friedmanroy/friedmanroy.github.io/_BML/7_evidence.md

 </div>

 This is exactly the dilemma represented in figure 1; on the left, it is fairly obvious that the straight line should be chosen, although the 9th order polynomial fits the data better.
-On the other hand, the graph on the right shows exactly the opposite - the 9th order polynomial intuitively looks like it explains the data better than the linear function.
+The graph on the right shows exactly the opposite - the 9th order polynomial intuitively looks like it explains the data better than the linear function.
 However, in both cases the 9th order polynomial has much higher likelihood.
-So how can we choose which of the basis functions is a better fit for the data?
+So, how can we choose which of the basis functions is a better fit for the data?

 The _evidence function_<d-footnote>Bishop section 3.4 or <a href="http://www.inference.org.uk/mackay/itprnn/ps/343.355.pdf">MacKay's chapter on model selection in "Information Theory, Inference and Learning Algorithms"</a>.</d-footnote> (also called the _marginal likelihood_, since we marginalize the parameters out of the distribution) is a way for us to intelligently choose which parameterization to use.
-The idea behind the evidence function is to "integrate out" the specific values of the parameters $\theta$ and to see how probable the data set is under our parameterization.
-Suppose we have a prior $p\left(\theta\mid \Psi\right)$ that is dependent on some parameters $\Psi$ .
+The idea behind the evidence function is to "integrate out" the specific values of the parameters $\theta$ and to see how probable the data set is under our prior (which basically includes the basis functions, as well).
+Suppose we have a prior $p\left(\theta\mid \Psi\right)$ that is dependent on some parameters $\Psi$.
 Then:

 $$
 \begin{align}